← Back to Blog

 1. Committed Action: Move Toward What Matters

-Committed action describes steps we take toward a life that feels meaningful and fulfilling, even when we’re not feeling it.
-This approach starts with answering some big questions, like, “What’s really important to me in this life?” or “How do I want to show up for myself (or my spouse, children, dog, neighbor, etc)?”
-Your answers will give you clues about kinds of committed action you can take, like:
+Committed action describes steps we take toward a life that feels meaningful and fulfilling, even when we're not feeling it.
+This approach starts with answering some big questions, like, "What's really important to me in this life?"
+Your answers will give you clues about kinds of committed action you can take — sending one text to a trusted friend despite feeling withdrawn, choosing one daily task that aligns with personal values, doing a short grounding practice regardless of low mood, or showing up for scheduled therapy even when the urge is to cancel.

 Remember: Action precedes motivation.
 You don't have to feel motivated to start — just start.